HBN Service Release Notes

 4193046

-Description: When LLDP is enabled on BlueField, it may not work on uplink ports when HBN service is running.
-This might happen if LLDP is running without any interface filter configuration.
+Description: When LLDP is enabled on BlueField, it might not work on uplink ports when the HBN service is running.
+This might happen if LLDP is running without an interface filter configuration.

-Workaround: Configure LLDP to run only on interfaces where LLDP is required to be run, using a configuration file,
+Workaround: Configure LLDP to run only on interfaces where LLDP is required, using a configuration file,

 If this configuration file is changed while the LLDP service is running, it must be restarted using